webpy/webpy.github.com/Insert.md

     results = db.select('mytable', offset=10, _test=True)
     ><sql: 'SELECT * FROM mytable OFFSET 10'>

-##**values
+##\**values
-The a set of named arguments that represent the fields in your table.
+A set of named arguments that represent the fields in your table.
 If values are not given, the database may create default values or issue a warning.